jkennedy-usgs/sgp-gsadjust/README.md

-**This is the developoment branch of GSadjust.
+**This is the development branch of GSadjust.
 Code in this repository has not necessarily been reviewed by USGS.**

 **The approved preliminary software release is at** [https://github.com/usgs/sgp-gsadjust](https://github.com/usgs/sgp-gsadjust "USGS GSadjust repo")